CottonPatch/foldit/GithubTips.md

-Tips:
+Tip:  Make sure your .gitignore file is set up correctly in Visual Studio 2019.
+If this file is not set up correctly you might end up getting merge conflicts between your local and remote (github.com) repositories.
+Here's how to check your .gitignore file in Visual Studio:
-1 a) Immediately after cloning or creating a repository in Visual
-     Studio, go to the menu option "View" > "Team Explorer" (Note: If
-     you have already created a branch other than "master", then make
-     sure you are pointing to the "master" branch before continuing).
+1. Immediately after cloning or creating a local repository in Visual Studio, go to the menu option "View" > "Team Explorer" (Note: If you have already created a branch other than "master", then make sure you are pointing to the "master" branch before continuing).
-1 b) If not already on the "Home" page of the "Team Explorer" tab,
-     click on the "Home" icon.
+2. If not already on the "Home" page of the "Team Explorer" tab, click on the "Home" icon.
-1 c) In the "Project" section click on the "Settings" option.
+3. In the "Project" section click on the "Settings" option.
-1 d) In the "Git" section click on the "Repository Settings" link.
+4. In the "Git" section click on the "Repository Settings" link.
-1 e) In the "Ignore & Attributes Files" section, click on the "Add"
-     link to the right of "Ignore File".
+5. In the "Ignore & Attributes Files" section, click on the "Add" link to the right of "Ignore File".
-1 f) To the right of "/.gitignore", click on the "Edit" link.
+6. To the right of "/.gitignore", click on the "Edit" link.
-1 g) Within the .gitignore file, make sure the entry ".vs/" is not
-     commented out (does not have a # sign at the beginning of the
+7. Within the .gitignore file, make sure the entry ".vs/" is not commented out (does not have a # sign at the beginning of the line).
-     line).
-1 h) You might also want to add the following entries, although they
-     should not be needed with the ".vs/" entry:
+8. You might also want to add the following two entries, although they should not be needed with the ".vs/" entry:  slnx.sqlite, VSWorkspaceState.json (put each entry on its own line)
-    slnx.sqlite
-    VSWorkspaceState.json
-1 i) Save the ".gitignore" file.
+9. Save the ".gitignore" file.
-1 j) On the "Team Explorer" tab, click on the "Home" icon.
+10. On the "Team Explorer" tab, click on the "Home" icon.
-1 k) Click on the "Changes" option.
+11. Click on the "Changes" option.
-1 l) Enter a required "commit message" of "add visual studio file
+12. Enter a required "commit message" of "add visual studio file exclusions"
-     exclusions"
-1 m) Click on the "Commit Staged" or "Commit All" button (whichever
-     one is displayed).
+13. Click on the "Commit Staged" or "Commit All" button (whichever one is displayed).
+Or, better yet, click on "Commit All and Push", then you could skip the following two steps.
-1 n) Click the "Sync" link to prepare an Outgoing Commit (seems weird?).
+14. Click the "Sync" link to prepare an Outgoing Commit (not sure why?).
-1 o) In the "Outgoing Commits(1)" section, click on the "Push" link to
-     push the changes to github.com.
+15. In the "Outgoing Commits(1)" section, click on the "Push" link to push the changes to github.com.
 Wait for the confirmation.
-1 p) Verify the change on github.com.
+16. Verify the file addition / change on github.com.

 Glossary:
  (see also https://help.github.com/en/github/getting-started-with-github/github-glossary)